 5 taken to hospitals after incident at Harbourside fountains in Jupiter

-In a "mass casualty incident," five people were taken to hospitals, including three children, and three others also treated after a possible electrical incident within the fountain area at Harbourside Place ib Sunday afternoon.
+Five people were taken to hospitals, including three children, and three others were also treated after a possible electrical incident Sunday afternoon within the fountain area at Harbourside Place.

 The situation, which was initially reported as possible drowning, was reported at 3:33 p.m. at 149 Soundings Ave.

-Jupiter police were first on the scene and assisted Palm Beach County Fire Rescue during the incident.
+Jupiter police were first at the scene and assisted Palm Beach County Fire Rescue during the incident.

-Jupiter officers and some bystanders were rendering aid when PBCFR arrived.
+Police officers and some bystanders were rendering aid when rescuers arrived.
 They found several patients who needed to be evaluated for possible injuries.

 "Evidently, somebody had gone into the water and started having some distress," spokesman Capt.
 Tom Reyes said at the scene.
 "Some other people went into to try to remove them from the water.
 It appears as though there may have been an electrocution in the water itself."